Ume-Habiba110/Ume-Habiba110/README.md

 ### :woman_technologist: About Me :
-- :telescope: Currently I am in the 6th semester
+- :telescope: Currently, I am in the 8th semester

 - 🌱 I’m learning about **different technologies**